Office of the Provost

 Total enrollment for the past 6 years compared to % day college enrollment

-Please send requests for additional data to Nicole Hammel, Director of Institutional Research and Kathy Harring, Associate Dean for Institutional Assessment
+Please send requests for additional data to Nicole Hammel, Director of Institutional Research and Kathy Harring, Dean of Institutional Assessment & Academic Planning

 Summarize the department’s assessment plan.